layerxdao/layerx-mono/packages/relayer/README.md

 # Relayer

-A relayer for the Bridge to watch and sync event between Layer 1 and Taiko Layer 2.
+A relayer for the Bridge to watch and sync event between Layer 1 and LayerX Layer 2.

 ## Running the app